spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 These bidirectional features are possible because MCP is designed as an inherently bidirectional protocol based on [JSON-RPC](https://www.jsonrpc.org/specification).

 MCP is architected as two [layers](https://modelcontextprotocol.io/docs/learn/architecture#layers): the Transport layer and the Data layer.
-Multiple interchangeable transports ([stdio](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#stdio), [Streamable HTTP](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#streamable-http), additional custom transports) can be used to serve the same underlying features.
+Multiple interchangeable transports can be used to serve the same underlying features.
+The [stdio](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#stdio) transport allows a client to launch a local MCP server as a subprocess.
+The [Streamable HTTP](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#streamable-http) transport allows multiple clients to connect to a potentially remote MCP server, with support for sessions and authorization.
+Additional [custom transports](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#custom-transports) can be implemented to support unique needs.

 Since its release, MCP has become the only tool calling protocol with near-consensus adoption and broad client support.
 It continues to attract interest from both individual developers and organizations.
 For example, AWS [joined](https://aws.amazon.com/blogs/opensource/open-protocols-for-agent-interoperability-part-1-inter-agent-communication-on-mcp/) the MCP steering committee earlier this year in May, and OpenAI's new [apps](https://openai.com/index/introducing-apps-in-chatgpt/) are MCP-based.

-Many popular agents, including ChatGPT/Codex, Claude Code/Desktop, and Gemini CLI, already support MCP out-of-the-box.
+Many popular agents, including ChatGPT/Codex, Claude Code/Desktop, and Gemini CLI, already support MCP out of the box.
 In addition, agent SDKs like the OpenAI Agents SDK, Google’s Agent Development Kit, and many others have adopted MCP either as their core tool calling mechanism or else as a first-class option.

-Inference APIs like the OpenAI [Responses API](https://platform.openai.com/docs/api-reference/responses/create#responses_create-tools) have also rolled out initial support for directly using remote MCP servers during inference itself.
+Inference APIs like the OpenAI [Responses API](https://platform.openai.com/docs/api-reference/responses/create#responses_create-tools) have also rolled out initial support for directly calling remote MCP servers during inference itself.

-So why don't we see every org implementing MCP servers to integrate their applications and data with agents?

-## The Current State of MCP
+## Challenges

 Local MCP servers are relatively simple to implement.
-Official SDKs and advanced third party frameworks are available in nearly every programming language.
-But distributing an MCP server, either as a local installation or as a service over the network, presents a number of new challenges.

-1. Local MCP servers can be an attack vector for exploiting host resources, unless they run in a sandboxed environment.
+Official SDKs and advanced third-party frameworks are available in nearly every programming language.
+But local MCP servers can be an attack vector for exploiting host resources, unless they run in a sandboxed environment.
 Current solutions to MCP sandboxing involve running the server in a container or virtual machine.

-2. Many of MCP's advanced bidirectional features and tool discovery mechanisms are locked behind a dependency on server-managed sessions.
-This means that we either need servers to run as long-lived processes, keeping their session state directly onboard, or else we need to manage the infrastructure for external session state plus the server code that interacts with it, which may incur additional network latency and complexity.
+Running an MCP server as a service over the network unlocks new distribution potential but also presents new challenges:

+1. Session-enabled features over Streamable HTTP are an [open problem](https://github.com/modelcontextprotocol/python-sdk/issues/880) across MCP SDKs, with various solutions fragmented across language ecosystems or otherwise remaining unsolved.
+These implementations generally require either long-lived compute or specific external session backends with corresponding glue.
+This complicates the horizontal scalability of servers that use session-dependent bidirectional features and tool discovery mechanisms.
-3. Scaling and and response latency matter.
-We may not initially think of the response time of remote tool calls as being important, given inference itself (especially with thinking enabled) is generally slow anyway.
+2. Scaling and performance matter.
+We may not initially think of the response time of remote tool calls as being important, given inference itself (especially with thinking / reasoning features enabled) is generally slow anyway.
 But consider that in answering a single query, an agent may need to make many consecutive tool calls to one or more remote MCP servers.
 The latency of even a few hundred milliseconds for each tool call can quickly snowball to seconds of lag.
 In realtime use cases like a voice or stock trading agent, even small response delays for tool calls can translate to the success or failure of the overall interaction or goal.
-4. Authorization is not straightforward to implement.
+3. Authorization is not straightforward to implement.
 The spec-compliant auth flow requires an authorizer that supports [Dynamic Client Registration](https://datatracker.ietf.org/doc/html/rfc7591).
 Support for a simplified flow via [OAuth Client ID Metadata Documents](https://datatracker.ietf.org/doc/draft-ietf-oauth-client-id-metadata-document/) is confirmed for the November 2025 spec release.

-There is a unique intersection of emerging technologies that could address some of this pain and more.
+Sharing an authorizer across multiple servers is a common goal usually achieved using an HTTP gateway.

+To make full-featured MCP servers that are safe, fast, and composable, we'd like an efficient sandbox plus a way build servers within that sandbox from reusable building blocks.
+This is exactly what the WebAssembly component model gives us.

 ## WebAssembly Components

 While WebAssembly (Wasm) is commonly thought of as a browser technology, it has evolved into a versatile platform for building applications more generally.
 Self-contained binaries can be compiled from various programming languages and run portably and efficiently across a range of host devices while remaining sandboxed from host resources.
 This sandboxing capability presents a lighter alternative to containers and virtual machines that works without having to bundle layers of the operating system and its dependencies.

 The Wasm [component model](https://component-model.bytecodealliance.org/) builds on these strengths to implement a broad-reaching architecture for building interoperable WebAssembly libraries, applications, and environments.
-Wasm components within a single sandboxed process are further isolated from each other, with interop only allowed through explicit interfaces.
-A visual analogy for this idea might look like a bento box.
+Wasm components within a single sandboxed process are further isolated from each other and interop only through explicit interfaces.
+A visual analogy for this idea might look like a bento box (independent compartments sharing a box but not mixing contents).

 The component model shares architectural similarities with MCP’s [server design principles](https://modelcontextprotocol.io/specification/2025-06-18/architecture#design-principles):